Originally published April 2018, Updated February 2024.

 “I feel” can be legitimate in professional business writing, but make sure you’re making that choice consciously, not because it has become a trend.
 And if you think (or feel) that your word choice doesn’t matter that much, read 7 reasons why your business writing skills need to improve.

-For more professional business writing tips, see other topics here, watch a short video how good writing skills help your career, or follow me on LinkedIn or Twitter.
+For more professional business writing tips, see other topics here, take a free class on improving your own writing, or follow me on LinkedIn.
 Because I feel you can be a better, faster writer?
 No, I know you can!